-A. Draw the expected visual fields seen in classic lesions of the nerve, chiasm, thalamus, optic radiations and cortex.

-B. Describe the blood vessels that when occluded could lead to visual problems, as
+- A. Draw the expected visual fields seen in classic lesions of the nerve, chiasm, thalamus, optic radiations and cortex. - B. Describe the blood vessels that when occluded could lead to visual problems, as well as the expected field loss.

 Source? ©